FOREX-Euro battling losses after poor German data

 DATA HELP

-The dollar was little changed at 101.76 yen after gaining more than 0.3 percent overnight to a two-week high of 101.86 after weekly U.S. filings for first-time jobless benefits fell to their lowest since early 2006.
+The dollar was little changed at 101.76 yen after gaining more than 0.3 percent overnight to a two-week high of 101.86 after weekly U.S. filings for first-time jobless benefits fell to the lowest level since early 2006.

 The greenback, which has been closely tracking U.S. debt yields, was also helped by a rise in yields after the strong employment indicator.
 It was poised to gain about 0.4 percent on the week against the Japanese currency but lacked the momentum to test the 102.00 threshold.